nasa/harmony-browse-image-generator/README.md

 ## Repository structure:

 ```
+|- 📂 bin
+|- 📂 docker
+|- 📂 docs
+|- 📂 harmony_browse_image_generator
-|- .pre-commit-config.yaml
+|- 📂 tests
 |- CHANGELOG.md
 |- CONTRIBUTING.md
+|- LICENSE
 |- README.md
-|- bin
 |- conda_requirements.txt
 |- dev-requirements.txt
-|- docker
-|- docs
-|- harmony_browse_image_generator
+|- legacy-CHANGELOG.md
 |- pip_requirements.txt
-|- tests
 ```

-* `.pre-commit-config` - a pre-commit configuration file describing functions to be run on every git commit.
+* `bin` - A directory containing utility scripts to build the service and test images.
+A script to extract the release notes for the most recent service version, as contained in `CHANGELOG.md` is also in this directory.

+* `docker` - A directory containing the Dockerfiles for the service and test images.
+It also contains `service_version.txt`, which contains the semantic version number of the service image.
+Any time an update is made that should have an accompanying service image release, this file should be updated.

+* `docs` - A directory with example usage notebooks.

+* `tests` - A directory containing the service unit test suite.

+* `harmony_browse_image_generator` - A directory containing Python source code
+  for the HyBIG. `adapter.py` contains the `BrowseImageGeneratorAdapter` class that is invoked by calls to the service.

 * `CHANGELOG.md` - This file contains a record of changes applied to each new release of a service Docker image.
 Any release of a new service version should have a record of what was changed in this file.

 * `CONTRIBUTING.md` - This file contains guidance for making contributions to HyBIG, including recommended git best practices.

 * `README.md` - This file, containing guidance on developing the service.
-* `bin` - A directory containing utility scripts to build the service and test images.
-A script to extract the release notes for the most recent service version, as contained in `CHANGELOG.md` is also in this directory.

 * `conda_requirements.txt` - A list of service dependencies, such as GDAL, that cannot be installed via Pip.

 * `dev-requirements.txt` - list of packages required for service development.
-* `docker` - A directory containing the Dockerfiles for the service and test images.
-It also contains `service_version.txt`, which contains the semantic version number of the service image.
-Any time an update is made that should have an accompanying service image release, this file should be updated.
-* `docs` - directory with example usage notebooks.
-* `harmony_browse_image_generator` - The directory containing Python source code
-  for the HyBIG. `adapter.py` contains the `BrowseImageGeneratorAdapter` class that is invoked by calls to the service.

 * `legacy-CHANGELOG.md` - Notes for each version that was previously released internally to EOSDIS, prior to open-source publication of the code and Docker image.

 * `pip_requirements.txt` - A list of service Python package dependencies.
-* `tests` - A directory containing the service unit test suite.

 ## Local development: